OpenDriveLab/Vista/README.md

 ## Acknowledgement

 Our implementation is based on [generative-models](https://github.com/Stability-AI/generative-models) from Stability AI.
-Thanks for their open-source work.
+Thanks for their open-source work!

 ## Citation